Amyol04/School-work/README.md

 # School-work
-Java code from school that im working on currently in kerry collge :D
+Code from school that im working on currently in kerry collge :D